-Matt Thornton, one of Centreville’s famous native sons, was born on September 15, 1976 in Three Rivers, Michigan and graduated from Centreville High School in 1995 and is currently a Major League relief pitcher.
+Matt Thornton, one of Centreville’s famous native sons, was born on September 15, 1976 in Three Rivers, Michigan and graduated from Centreville High School in 1995.
 Standing 6’6” and weighing 235 lbs.
-Matt pitches and bats left-handed.
+Matt pitched and bat left-handed.
 Although, drafted by the Detroit Tigers in 1995, Matt continued his education at Grand Valley State University playing baseball and basketball for the Lakers.

 He navigated his way through the minor league circuit and made his major league debut on June 27, 2004, with the Mariners in a game against the San Diego Padres, pitching brilliantly over 4 innings, only allowing 3 hits and striking out one batter.
 Throughout the season, the Mariners used Thornton for mostly middle reliever duty, except for one game when Thornton started and pitched 8 innings, allowing 4 runs on 8 hits and walking and striking out 7 batters.
 Thornton finished the 2004 season with a 1–2 record and 4.13 ERA, striking out 30 batters in 32.2 innings of work.

 Matt was traded to the Chicago White Sox in 2006; then to the Boston Red Sox in the summer of 2013 obtaining his World Series Ring.

 In January of 2014 Matt was traded to the New York Yankees and then acquired by the Washington Nationals.